itdesign/kubernetes-workshop/docs/tutorial/01-run-the-backend/01-first-pod.md

 # Start the First Pod

+Now we are prepared to start our first pod.

 ## Create YAML file

+In the current console tab we have still the `kubectl proxy` command running.
+We will use a second console tab to run all further commands.
+Click on the `+` icon to add a second shell.

 Create your first YAML file which will later on be used to create the first Kubernetes resource.